Probably the biggest Iceland enthusiast.

 My educational background is a Master’s Degree in Corporate Communications and Economics, which I finished from Copenhagen Business School in 2015.

-I work full time as CMO of the Danish men’s fashion retailer Troelstrup located in Copenhagen.
+I work full time as CMO of a Danish men’s fashion retailer located in Copenhagen.
 However, my professional interest is digital communications and marketing, not fashion.

 Overall my job entails to continuously develop the company’s communications- and marketing strategy, brand positioning and e-commerce.
 My primary job functions are to plan and manage budgets for marketing and e-commerce activities, then delegate, coordinate and review all tasks related to these activities.